Dreams Don't Come True, They Are True.

 As a seasoned performer, J. Ivy’s artistry and accomplishments have range, carrying him and allowing him to work in an array of creative outlets.

-Beyond music, television, and the touring circuit, J. continues to support community arts through The National Dear Father Movement, which encourages people of all ages to explore the arts and find strength through The Power of Forgiveness.
+Beyond music, television, and the touring circuit, J. continues to support community arts through The Dear Father Movement, which encourages people of all ages to explore the arts and find strength through The Power of Forgiveness by writing their own Dear Father Letter.

 J. Ivy is a modern day renaissance man magically merging art and leaving a beautiful mark for the world and the future to embrace.